slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Fyodor Dostoyevsky*
 > *"Nostalgia is a seductive liar."
 -- george Ball (american politician)
+- never be a prisoner of your past. it was just a lesson not a life sentence.
 -->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."